mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/agent-management.md

 ### Example

-The command below will create a new agent with default settings in your root asset in the mindsphere and prompt you with the link to asset management in your cockpit where you can configure the agent details.
+The command below will create a new agent with default settings in your root asset in the MindSphere and prompt you with the link to asset management in your cockpit where you can configure the agent details.
 Define the agent configuration, the asset mapping etc.

 ```bash
 mc create-agent --config agentconfig.json --passkey {yourpasskey}